Sudhan09/Skim-Lit/README.md

 ```
 jupyter notebook
 ```
-Open the 'SkimLit_nlp_project.ipynb' notebook and run the cells to train and evaluate the model.
+Open the `SkimLit_nlp_project.ipynb` notebook and run the cells to train and evaluate the model.

 ### Features

-=> Data Preprocessing: Preprocesses the scientific abstracts by tokenizing and creating word embeddings using TensorFlow and Spacy.
+- **Data Preprocessing:** Preprocesses the scientific abstracts by tokenizing and creating word embeddings using TensorFlow and Spacy.
-=> Modeling: Uses TensorFlow models such as EfficientNet to classify text into respective sections of a scientific abstract.
+- **Modeling:** Uses TensorFlow models such as **EfficientNet** to classify text into respective sections of a scientific abstract.
-=> Evaluation: Includes accuracy and loss metrics to assess model performance.
+- **Evaluation:** Includes accuracy and loss metrics to assess model performance.

 ### Large Files Warning

 The dataset files, such as `.7z` and `.zip` formats, are large.
 It is recommended to use Git LFS (Large File Storage) to handle these files.
-For more information on setting up Git LFS, refer to Git LFS Documentation: https://git-lfs.github.com/.
+For more information on setting up Git LFS, refer to Git [LFS Documentation](https://git-lfs.github.com/).

 ### Contributing